yunkunrao/tendermint.com/content/intro/consensus-overview.md

 ## Next Steps

-- Continue with the <router-link to="/intro/getting-started/install">Getting Started</router-link> guide to install and run example tendermint applications.
+- Continue with the [Getting Started](/intro/getting-started/install) guide to install and run example tendermint applications.